-Samuel Merritt University (SMU) will be hosting its annual free Occupational Therapy Clinic for adults.
-The ten, once-a-week sessions begin Monday, January 30, 2012
+Samuel Merritt University (SMU) will be hosting its annual free Occupational Therapy Services for Adults this February.
+The ten, once-a-week sessions begin Monday, Feb.
+5, 2018

-The Occupational Therapy Adult Clinic is a student-administered service provided under the direct supervision of several licensed occupational therapists.
-The OT Adult Clinic is designed to provide consultation, evaluation, individual treatment and client and caregiver education.
-Some conditions that might bring a client to the Clinic could be a stroke, brain injury, spinal cord injury, multiple sclerosis and Parkinson's disease.
+The SMU Occupational Therapy Services for Adults is a student-administered service provided under the direct supervision of several licensed occupational therapists.
+The OT Services are designed to provide consultation, evaluation, individual treatment and client and caregiver education.
+Some conditions that might bring a client in for services are stroke, brain injury, spinal cord injury, multiple sclerosis or Parkinson's disease, for example.

-Occupational therapy uses meaningful activities to promote individual's participation and engagement in personal occupations, which include activities of daily living (ADL), work, play, and leisure.
+Occupational therapy uses meaningful activities to promote an individual's participation and engagement in personal occupations.
+Personal occupations include activities of daily living (ADL) such as personal care and home tasks, as well as work and leisure activities.

 "Our goal is to provide therapeutic intervention to clients with occupational therapy needs.
 In meeting this goal we sometimes develop partnerships with families, other health and/or support providers and interested parties related to the care of the client," explains Kate Hayner, EdD, OTR/L, and SMU Department Chair of the Occupational Therapy Program.
 "We also want to assist students with their own development of clinical reasoning and competency that supports research-based practice in adult occupational therapy services."